Einliterflasche/pg-worm/pg-worm/README.md

 # `pg-worm`
 ### *P*ost*g*reSQL's *W*orst *ORM*
 `pg-worm` is an opiniated, straightforward, async ORM for PostgreSQL servers.
 Well, at least that's the goal.
+Currently it's mainly experimental.

 This library is based on [`tokio_postgres`](https://docs.rs/tokio-postgres/0.7.8/tokio_postgres/index.html) and is intended to be used with [`tokio`](https://tokio.rs/).